 Our tour continues with a visit to the Novodevichiy Convent.
 The convent is an amazing architectural monument and one of the top Moscow sightseeing attractions.
 It was founded in 1524 and proclaimed a UNESCO World Heritage site in 2004.
 From its first days the convent was a refuge for privileged and rich banished Russian ladies.
 It was here that the noblest ladies of the time, from tsars

 In the morning we will visit Red Square, the Kremlin and the Armory.
 You are surrounded by the golden domes of St. Basil’s Cathedral, the State Historical Museum, the elegant arcades of the GUM department store, and other landmarks around Red Square.
 Inside the Kremlin you will see the three Cathedrals of the Assumption, Annunciation and Archangel, which date back to the 15-16th centuries, Ivan the Great Bell Tower, Tsar Bell, Tsar Cannon, Hall of Facets, and Terem Place.

 The Armory boasts a stunning collection of treasures including royal regalia, Faberge eggs of precious metals and jewels, the 800-diamond throne of Tsar Alexey, the jewel-studded and sable-trimmed gold Cap of Monomakh, the coronation dresses of 18th century empresses, and the sleigh that was led by 23 horses in which Elizabeth rode from St. Petersburg to Moscow for her coronation.
 The official residence of Russian presidents the Great Kremlin Palace is part of the Kremlin ensemble.

 Today you will tour one of the most amazing and efficient subway systems in the world - the Moscow Metro.
 Over twenty kinds of precious stones and metals were used in construction of these "underground palaces", decorated by statues, bareliefs, and monumental compositions.
 Architects and builders of Moscow underground aspired to create not only comfortable conditions for passengers, but also to give an individual shape to each station.

-Our tour of Russia continues with visit to St. Petersburgby express train "Sapsan".
-In the evening, you will be transfered to the train station and after a 3.5-hour train ride you will meet your St. Petersburg guide and transfer to the hotel.
+In the evening we board express train to St. Petersburgby "Sapsan".
+After a 3.5-hour train ride you will meet your St. Petersburg guide and transfer to the hotel.
+(B)